mpchenette/rust-std-web-server/README.md

 1. I'm refactoring to not use .lines or .split_whitespace because it ignores trailing and leading whitespace.
 Technically trialing and leading whitespace should return an error so I am going to follow the spec as much as possible. (need a ref for this maybe? link to the spec)

 1. We should be parsing the raw bytes as oppose to converting it to a string first (according to copilot ->) because that approach is more efficient and allows for better control over the parsing process, especially when dealing with potentially malformed or malicious input.

+1. The types for all elements of both `RequestLine` and `StatusLine` will be `Vec<u8>` to adhere to uniformity across our implementation.
+Using `[u8; x]`, although more exact, lead to differing, more complex code with no real performance gain. (maybe give an example of how the code is more complex?).
+From Copilot: by using `Vec<u8>` we are "avoiding the complexity of lifetimes and the rigidity of fixed-size arrays."